This course provides you with an environment to work both collaboratively and independently within a portfolio of Fashion subjects.

 - Fashion Journalist

 Admission is normally based on a good undergraduate degree in a design or media discipline together with an interview.
 Applicants with a good honours degree in a related discipline and/or with relevant work experience will also be considered.
-To help applicants – especially those from overseas – to decide if this course is appropriate for them, it is advisable to contact the Course Director prior to application.

 This school offers programs in: